-Recurrent cervical cancer is cancer that has recurred (come back) after it has been treated.
-The cancer may come back in the cervix or in other parts of the body.Gestational trophoblastic neoplasia that does not respond to treatment is called resistant GTN.
+Recurrent gestational trophoblastic neoplasia (GTN) is cancer that has recurred (come back) after it has been treated.
+The cancer may come back in the uterus or in other parts of the body.Gestational trophoblastic neoplasia that does not respond to treatment is called resistant GTN.

 There is currently no standard therapy for patients with recurrent disease.
 These patients should be entered into an ongoing clinical trial.
 Patients who present with uterine sarcoma have been treated on a series of phase II studies by the Gynecologic Oncology Group, including the GOG-87B trial, for example.
 These chemotherapy studies have documented some antitumor activity for cisplatin, doxorubicin, and ifosfamide.
 These studies have also documented differences in response leading to separate trials for patients with carcinosarcomas and leiomyosarcomas.
 As an example, in patients previously untreated with chemotherapy, ifosfamide had a 32.2% response rate in patients with carcinosarcomas, a 33% response rate in patients with endometrial stromal cell sarcomas, and a 17.2% partial response rate in patients with leiomyosarcomas.
 Doxorubicin in combination with dacarbazine or cyclophosphamide is no more active than doxorubicin alone for recurrent disease.[4,5] Cisplatin has